SpringTree/pg-tables-to-zod/README.md

 ## :up: Deploying

-The package is currently published to npm manually from the `main` branch.
+The package is npm automatically when a new version tag is added.
-Be sure to run `bun run build` and `bun run release` before publishing.
+This can be done using the `bun run release` script before pushing to main.

 ## Contributing